-58.603 Theory of Education II F L11/2
+58.603 Theory of Education II

 Educational Psychology: Extension of the introductory studies of learning, cognition, individual differences and cognitive development with a concentration upon child development.
 Classroom applications are emphasized.
 Where possible, phenomena described is experimentally demonstrated.
 Sociology of Education: Stresses the sociological factors which influence educational practice and on the social consequences of educational practices, highlighting sociological phenomena which it is useful to be aware of in the process of educating and some of the connections between education and society which increase insight into the nature and purpose of education.
+Topics: the socialization function of education, along with related concepts such as social control, social order, anomie and deviance; perspectives offered by contemporary critics on the role of education in society; some major societal trends and the implications for education; sociological aspects of teaching, including the sociology of knowledge, the sociology of the school and the teaching profession.